quality icon

 Average car insurance cost in West Virginia by age

-Let’s take a closer look at how much you might pay in West Virginia for a full coverage policy based on your age and gender.
+Let’s break down what you can expect to pay in West Virginia for full coverage, depending on your age and gender.

 Average car insurance cost in West Virginia for young drivers

-For instance, 20-year-old male drivers in West Virginia pay an average of $5,561 per year for car insurance, while females of the same age pay $4,833.
+In West Virginia, 20-year-old male drivers pay an average of $5,561 per year for car insurance, while their female counterparts pay $4,833 for the same coverage.

-But by the time you turn 25, insurance premiums drop to $3,178 a year on average for male drivers and $3,067 for female drivers.
+However, by age 25, average car insurance costs drop to about $3,178 per year for male drivers and $3,067 for female drivers.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers